jrl-umi3218/pepper-fsm-controller/README.md

 * Human model from [`mc_human`](https://gite.lirmm.fr/multi-contact/mc_human)
 * Chair model from [`mc_rtc_data`](https://github.com/jrl-umi3218/mc_rtc_data)

-This is an example of multi-robot `mc_rtc` controller
+This is an example of a multi-robot `mc_rtc` controller

 You can see sample **`NavigateToHuman`** FSM state for basic multi-robot interaction example